ninjasphere/sphere-factory-reset/factory-package/src/README.md

 	3. Connect an FTDI cable to the USB port on the host machine and the FTDI pins next to the NetVox chip on the devkit.

 		a.
-In defaul orientation, the FTDI cable should be connected to the 6-pin FTDI connector on the bottom of the board
+In default orientation, the FTDI cable should be connected to the 6-pin FTDI connector on the bottom of the board
 		b. the (black) ground lead of the FTDI cable should be connected to the pin closest to the Netvox module

 	4. Use a Linux or OSX host to write an image directly onto a Micro SDCARD